'Firehose of falsehood:' How Trump is trying to confuse the public about the election outcome | NewsChannel 3-12

 Trump is backsliding

 He lost the election nearly four weeks ago yet he refuses to admit it.
 Judging by his tweets, he’s spiraling even deeper into denial.
 The Bartiromo interview was a sign that he’s prepared to do battle in public — a disturbing display of weakness that some people interpret as strength.
 His Thanksgiving evening Q&A with reporters was another sign of the same thing.
-After holding a call with members of the military, he fielded questions for the first time in three weeks — the “longest gap” of his presidency — mostly by deflecting and deceiving.
+After holding a call with members of the military, he fielded questions for the first time in three weeks, though he mostly just deflected and distorted the truth.
 When he walked out, one reporter asked “Is this the language of a dictator?” and another said, “Mr. President, some people say you’re denying reality.”

+On Sunday’s “Reliable Sources,” author Jonathan Rauch, a senior fellow at the Brookings Institution, placed Trump’s recent statements in the context of information warfare.

+Trump is running a “classic Russian-style disinformation campaign,” known as the “firehose of falsehood,” he said.

 The Murdochs own this

 Trumpism is a big part of Fox’s business model.
-The men who control Fox, Rupert and Lachlan Murdoch, were evidently pleased enough by Bartiromo’s propaganda, proud enough of her Trump sycophancy, that they rebroadcast her 10am ET hour at 3pm.
+The men who control Fox, Rupert and Lachlan Murdoch, were evidently pleased enough by Bartiromo’s propaganda, proud enough of her Trump sycophancy, that they rebroadcast her 10 a.m.
+Eastern time hour at 3 p.m. on Sunday.

+Right afterward, at 4 p.m., news anchor Eric Shawn matter-of-factly dismantled what Trump and Bartiromo had just built.
+(No wonder why Trump keeps attacking Fox’s weekend news anchors.)

-That’s clear, convincing language.
+That’s clear, convincing language from Shawn.
 So then why did Fox broadcast all of Trump’s claims without any real-time followups?
-A Fox spokesperson did not respond to my inquiries.
+A Fox News spokesperson did not respond to my inquiries.

 Trump said Hannity ‘gets it,’ but…